OpenMW/openmw/docs/source/reference/modding/settings/shaders.rst

 devices, using this mode along with :ref:`force per pixel lighting` can carry performance penalties.

-Note that when enabled groundcover lighting is forced to be vertex lighting, unless normal maps are provided.
+Note that when enabled, groundcover lighting is forced to be vertex lighting, unless normal maps are provided.
 This is due to some groundcover mods using the Z-Up normals technique to avoid some common issues with shading.
 As a consequence, per pixel lighting would give undesirable results.